andrewsardone/tybee-games/README.md

 ### Environment Configuration

-Update `wrangler.toml` for your specific deployment needs:
+Update `wrangler.jsonc` for your specific deployment needs:

 - Change the `name` field for your worker name
 - Adjust `compatibility_date` if needed
-- Add environment variables in the `[vars]` section
+- Add environment variables in the `vars` section

 ## Contributing